theta-hwtestrealm/Threecovery/README.md

 __armv6/armv7 devices (Disabled+Infinite Attempt) iOS 1.0-8.4.1:__ download `/mnt2/mobile/Library/Preferences/com.apple.springboard.plist` in Legacy iOS Kit SSH Ramdisk, set failed attempts to `-9999` and reupload it.
 You can also __fully delete and remove__ other SBDeviceLockedBlocked values to remove disabled.

-__armv7 devices:__ you'd better use this (but if you have a 6 digit device, you may use iwannabrute)
+__armv7 devices:__ [you'd better use this](https://github.com/tuanemss/32bit-Bruteforce-Passcode/releases) (but if you have a 6 digit device, you may use [iwannabrute](https://github.com/platinumstufff/iwannabrute))

 __armv7 devices (Disabled+Infinite Attempt) (iOS 9-10):__ [Legacy iOS Kit instead of Sliver, use XPlist instead of plist edit pro, i use FileZilla instead of cyberduck](https://youtube.com/watch?v=DT_NlKdSCHw)

 __Any device where you already have infinite passcode attempts:__ [look at this convenient tool designed to assist you](https://github.com/theta-hwtestrealm/pwd-and-teleprompter)

-__9.0-9.3.6, 64 bit:__ Likely this kind of tool is impossible and there isn't any public workaround, which is unfortunate due to the activation issue.
+__9.0-9.3.6, 64 bit:__ Likely this kind of tool is impossible and there isn't any other public information, which is unfortunate due to Activation Error.
 You cannot download from SSH

 ## This project is meant to demonstrate numerous subjects, but it mostly refers to unreset BFU devices
 ### Myself and others feel like dodging activation lock is like stepping through a minefield.
 This is a small documentation about the phenomenon.
 Also, lot of the quotes below are personal observations, but it must be noted, that Apple and Android devote mass effort keeping device owners anonymous unless they choose not to be (Medical ID, Lost Mode contact, Wallpaper, Etc).